cgnd/cgnd.dev/content/posts/2023-07-16-enforce-zephyr-code-quality-pre-commit/index.md

 To prevent back-and-forth discussions over code style and improve code quality, many embedded development teams have adopted a set of "coding style" guidelines.
 However, if these style guidelines are simply written down in a README or some other project documentation, it's inevitable that those guidelines will be ignored.

-Phillip Johnston from [Embedded Artistry](https://embeddedartistry.com/) wrote a excellent article [Creating and Enforcing a Code Formatting Standard with clang-format](https://embeddedartistry.com/blog/2017/11/02/a-strategy-for-enforcing-formatting-with-your-build-server/) with this quote from MongoDB that bears repeating here:
+Phillip Johnston from [Embedded Artistry](https://embeddedartistry.com/) wrote an excellent article [Creating and Enforcing a Code Formatting Standard with clang-format](https://embeddedartistry.com/blog/2017/11/02/a-strategy-for-enforcing-formatting-with-your-build-server/) with this quote from MongoDB that bears repeating here:

 > **A formatting process which is both manual and insufficient is doomed to be abandoned.**